 2-4 tablespoon of zest from 2-3 oranges

-- Preheat the oven to 350 and line two baking sheet with parchment paper.
+- Preheat the oven to 350 and line two baking sheets with parchment paper.
 Set to the side.

 - In a medium-sized bowl combine the flour, baking soda, and salt.
 Set to the side.

 - In a large bowl with a hand mixer or in the bowl of a stand mixer with a paddle attachment, cream the butter until smooth, about 1-2 minutes.
 Add in the brown sugar and beat together until nice and fluffy, about 3-4 minutes.
 Add in the egg and egg yolk and beat until fully combined.
 Then, add in the vanilla, orange juice, and zest and mix until fully combined.

 - Gradually add in flour mixture and beat on medium-low.
 Continue to beat the mixture until everything is fully combined and has a smooth texture.

 - Place the rolling sugar and zest in a small bowl and massage the zest into the sugar.
 This will break out the oils in the zest and fully release the flavor.
 Set aside.

 - Form the dough into 2-3 tbsp sized balls using your hands or a cookie scoop.
 Roll the fully formed balls into the sugar mixture and fully cover the cookie dough balls.
 Place on a tray about 2 inches apart from each other.